What are the 10 Essential Health Benefits?

 Under Obamacare or the Affordable Care Act (ACA), health plans must cover the same 10 Essential Health Benefits.

 In many ways, health insurance has become relatively predictable.
-Under the Affordable Care Act (ACA)The Affordable Care Act is a healthcare reform bill from 2010 aimed at reducing the amount of uninsured Americans by making coverage more affordable.
-Also known as The Patient Protection and Affordable Care Act, the ACA requires insurance companies to cover preventive care and other essential health benefits.
+Under the Affordable Care Act (ACA)The Affordable Care Act (ACA) is healthcare reform to reduce the number of uninsured Americans by making coverage more affordable.
+Also known as The Patient Protection and Affordable Care Act, the ACA also requires insurance companies to cover preventive care and other essential health benefits.
 Also known as "Obamacare.", health insurance plans must cover the same essential health benefits.
 To many, this is a welcomed change that offers comprehensive coverage and saves you money in the long run.

 Plans require coverage for the following ten essential health benefits: